 Derivative Markets in Crypto

-Having a thriving derivatives market may be one of the most important keys to ‘gentrifying’ cryptocurrencies.
+Having a thriving derivatives and synthetics assets market may be one of the most important keys to ‘gentrifying’ cryptocurrencies.
 In that scenario, retail and institutional investors alike are able to actively participate in a healthy blockchain system.
 Many consider it a strong sign that Bitcoin futures have gone over so well and experienced so much growth already.
 It points to a strengthening crypto derivatives market, where demand for such products is increasing significantly.

 Unregulated vs. Regulated Crypto Exchanges